 Whereas, international shipping may take 2-4 weeks and costs only $7.99.
 Qalo also offers priority international shipping (4-10 days) for $25.99.

 When choosing a company for an item as personal as an engagement ring, recommendations can account for a great piece of mind.
 Here are some of the things customers have said about the two different jewelry providers.

 What the Web Says About Enso

 On their website, Enso displays their 88.2k certified reviews powered by YOTPO, which averages at an excellent five stars.
-Many reviews praise them for their:
+Many reviews praise their jewelry and more like: